 But really, it’s fine.
 The way to master French numbers isn’t by obsessing over how they’re spelled or why so much math is involved.
 It’s about memorizing and, most importantly, using them.

-Take a chance by trotting them out in the next French conversation you have (well, if it makes sense to do so, of course), and keep practicing with the French Together course and the other methods I suggested.
+Take a chance by trotting them out in the next French conversation you have (well, if it makes sense to do so, of course), and keep learning French with French Together and the other methods I suggested.
 These things will really help.

 As you start to get the hang of French numbers, you’ll probably still be a little nervous about using them for a while.
 And then one day, you’ll suddenly feel all right.
 It happened to me, and it’s happened for all of my non-native French speaking friends.